Mboweni: Labour relations out of kilter

-Cape Town, - South Africa's labour legislation is correct, but the political leadership to implement it is lacking, said Anglo Gold Ashanti chairperson Tito Mboweni
+Cape Town, - South Africa's labour legislation is correct, but the political leadership to implement it is lacking, said Anglo Gold Ashanti chairperson Tito Mboweni on Friday.

 Mboweni, the former governor of the SA Reserve Bank and former labour minister, was addressing the Black Management Forum's Young Professionals Summit.